 Dental Admission Test (DAT)

 All applicants are required to take the DAT and submit scores via AADSAS, preferably by October of the last pre-dental year.
-To be considered for admission, no minimum DAT score is required.
-However, the average of current students is 21 for academic average and perceptual average, and 20 for total science.
+To be considered for admission, a minimum score of 17 in every section of the DAT is required.
+The average of current students is 21 for academic average and perceptual average, and 20 for total science.
 Test application information and procedures can be found on the ADA website.
 Submitted DAT scores must represent results achieved within the last 3 years.

 Physical Ability Requirements